calel26/eaos/README.md

 # eaos
 > an operating system

-## running the OS
+# running the OS
-To build, run `make` in root of the repository.
-This will produce a kernel binary at `build/kernel.bin`
+There are two primary ways to get the OS up and running:

-> todo: emulation
+## emulation
+To automatically compile and run the bootloader and kernel in qemu, you can use `make qemu`

+## getting an `eaos.img` file (for real hardware)
+To get an image file that you can burn to a flash drive, you can simply use the `make img` target.
+It will produce an `eaos.img` file in the `build` folder.